jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 ![alt text](http://i.imgur.com/AGNVMyFl.jpg)

-The restaurant is such a regular stop for TransAm cyclists that they even had a guestbook, which I would venture to guess might be one of the most comprehensive!
+The restaurant is such a regular stop for TransAm cyclists that they even had a guestbook, which I would venture to guess might be one of the most comprehensive ones out there!
 No hungry cyclist can pass up homemade pie.
 We saw names we recognized of cyclists we had been trailing for a while and a few Eastbounders we had come across in the past several days.

 The second half of the ride was much more relaxed, which was good, because I was so achingly stuffed from lunch I could only pedal in slow motion anyway.

 Western Missouri gave us a taste of what Kansas would be like.
 The rolling hills flattened out, trees became sparse, and the fields went out as far as the eye could see.
 We could see towns coming from as far as 8 miles away when their water towers came into view on the horizon.

 A lot of cyclists look forward to the flat riding in Kansas, but I found myself dreading the featureless scenery and the long uninhabited stretches.
 But it was a mental battle I had been anticipating ever since I decided to do this trip.

 ![alt text](http://i.imgur.com/kuYX1vUl.jpg)